AlSch092/UltimateAntiCheat/README.md

 ## Advanced Features
 If you're looking for full database integration for your small to mid-sized commercial game/software: a robust,  load-tested backend can be provided for a fair licensing fee.
 Custom features can also be made for your game for a better price than most anti-cheat products on the market.

+## Licensing

+The GNU Affero general public license is used in this project.
+Please be aware of what you can and cannot do with this license: for example, you do not have permission to rip this project into your own commercial project or use this project in your own code base without it being open source.
+Any license violations are subject to potential legal action.